Advising and Planning

 - Depending on the type of support, full-time students must register in 12 or 10 hours per long semester, including CIVE 6111, and 9 or 6 hours per 12-week summer session.
 A student must complete his/her M.S.C.E. program within 5 years from the date of first enrollment.

-Non thesis students are required to take 36 hours of organized courses including 3 hours of project.
+Non thesis students are required to take 31 hours of organized courses, 10 courses (3 hours each) plus a 1 hour seminar.
 The information presented in all but items 3 and 6 below apply to the non thesis degree.

 The thesis program requires 21 semester credit hours of courses plus a thesis as follows: